BLDC driver v6

 The new version has been redesigned for better ease of use, with the return of the screw holes for mounting using M2 screws.
 In addition, the PCB width has been reduced while slightly increasing the thickness.
 The PCB length has increased, but in reality, the space of the connectors takes up was neglected in the previous design.
 Once you account for the connectors, the new version takes up less space than the previous version due to the connectors being packed closer together.

-The PCB surface area has been increased slightly by fully utilising the space under the connectors, and combined with the thicker 14 layer PCB, leads to noticeably improved thermal performance.
+The PCB surface area has been increased slightly by fully utilising the space under the connectors, and combined with the thicker 14 layer PCB and upgraded MOSFETs, leads to noticeably improved thermal performance.

 A new high current software switchable voltage output is available on the I2C and sensor ports, which can output either 3.3V 1A or 5V 1A.
-This lets you provide power to much larger devices such as a Raspberry Pi without using an external regulator, saving even more space in many robot designs which require more computational power.
+This lets you provide power to much larger devices such as a Raspberry Pi without using an external regulator, improving convenience and saving more space in many applications.
 The 3.3V option is still available for powering microcontrollers such as ESP32, leading to more flexibility in use case.
 The outputs also feature reverse current blocking, which allows multiple outputs to be put in parallel safely, and is less likely than the previous version to suffer permanent damage in case of over load.

 Design Drawing